timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

     - queue time: p99 < 1s
     - webhook call latency (if controller has webhooks)
   - same as for Kubernetes itself: if thresholds can be increased while keeping SLOs, greater scalability
-- factors that influence scalability
-  - resource limits
-  - network bandwidth
-  - how to consider actual usage (better measurement for size/cost of controllers)
-  - number of worker routines

 ## Scalability Limitations

+- one can increase the limits of the setup (e.g., higher limits, more worker routines) to increase performance at scale
+- this is vertical scaling
+- cannot be scaled infinitely
+- scaling vertically in extremes, can hit other limitations, e.g., machine size, network bandwidth

-- core mechanisms of controllers cause the heavy resource usage
+- which core mechanisms of controllers cause the heavy resource usage
   - watch events: CPU for decoding, network transfer
   - watch cache: memory
 - no horizontal scalability, no distribution of work, no active-active setups